sharifahaltalhi-MEGB/hatiba-vents-bgc-workflow/README.md

 This repository contains scripts used to analyze biosynthetic gene clusters (BGCs) from metagenome-assembled genomes (MAGs) of the Hatiba Mons hydrothermal vent system.

 Associated manuscript:
-**Genetic insights into biosynthetic diversity and novelty in Red Sea hydrothermal vent microbiomes**
+**Genome-resolved insights into biosynthetic diversity and novelty in Red Sea hydrothermal vent microbiomes**

 ---